Legaci (band): YouTube and Justin Bieber (2007–12)

 In late 2007, Legaci turned to YouTube as a method of promotion to gain more of a fan base and attention.
 Over the course of 2 years, their channel has accumulated over 1 million unique views and their videos have cumulatively reached over 34 million views, collaborating with several other rising Asian-American YouTube stars.

-Their cover of Bieber's song "Baby" with YouTube users Cathy Nguyen and Traphik, caught the attention of Bieber's music manager Scooter Braun.
-He contacted them the day after the video was posted, and sent Legaci to start rehearsing the very next week for the promotion run of Bieber's "My World 2.0" album.
-Since then, the band has performed with Bieber to 30 different countries around the world.
-Taking a break in the middle of each concert, Bieber introduced Legaci to sing their own mix of a cappella pop melodies.
+Their cover of Bieber's song "Baby" with YouTube users Cathy Nguyen and Traphik, caught the attention of Bieber's manager Scooter Braun.
+He contacted them the day after the video was posted and had Legaci rehearsing the very next week for the promotion run of Bieber's "My World 2.0" album.
+The group performed with Bieber in 30 different countries around the world.

 Driven (2011–present)

 After 2 years of being on the road with Bieber for the My World Tour, Legaci released their debut single entitled "All Day" on December 20, 2011, which was followed by the release of "Never Got Over You" on May 29, 2012.
 Their Driven EP was released on December 11, 2012.

-As of 2014 Driven has sold 43 million copies worldwide.
+January 2013, Legaci competed on "The Winner is" that aired on NBC and signed a one-year contract.

+Summer 2013, Legaci made the Top 20 for XFactor on FOX but due to contract issues with NBC they were unable to continue on the show.

-In 2014, they auditioned on Season 9 of America's Got Talent.
-In their audition, they got praised by the judges and moved onto Judgement Week.
+In 2014, Legaci auditioned on Season 9 of America's Got Talent.
+In their audition, they got praised by the judges and moved onto Judgement Week, however they did not continue on.